 Sara sits her demo and is pleased with the product offered.
 She negotiates with the business and closes, becoming a paid customer.

-She’s made a purchase, meaning she’s in the decision stage and is now closed revenue for the business.
+She’s made a purchase, meaning she’s moved through the decision stage and is now closed revenue for the business.

 While tracking touchpoints in marketing is possible, it isn’t always easy.